Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-64-survive.md

 "It is.
 I ain’t giftin’ it lightly, Mister President.
 Consider it a gesture o’ trust an’ esteem.
 President Sartori’s expressed a sort o’ grudging respect o’ you, y’know."

-Beau smiled and gestured to the couches, wondering whether or not that spearhead had a place in this office, or…
+Beau smiled and gestured to the couches, wondering whether or not that spearhead had a place in this office, or...

 Well.
 No. It did.
 He couldn’t avoid that much.
 Like it or not, the Gao could not and would not be ignored, and Daar’s gift was not the sort of thing to be displayed out in the corridor.
 Daar knew it, too.
 There was nothing subtle about a gift of that magnitude.

 Well, then.
 The best approach was to be unsubtle with him, too.

 "You’re making a powerful statement here," Beau told him as they sat.
 "And a blunt one.
-Ever since I won the election, I’ve been… pressured, let’s say, with a pretty strong message.
+Ever since I won the election, I’ve been... pressured, let’s say, with a pretty strong message.
 You clearly don’t like my campaign promises."

 "That ain’t the concern, Mister President.
 I ain’t gonna begrudge ‘yer people rebuildin’.
 Balls, that’s been what consumes almost all my attention, most days.
 What I *can’t* permit though, is ‘fer any more Gao t’fill Hunter bellies."